 The Pleiades have been known to observers around the world since ancient times.
 The earliest known image of the cluster, found on the Nebra sky disk, dates back to the Bronze Age.
 The artifact, dating back to around 1600 BCE, was discovered in Germany.
 The cluster is mentioned in a number of ancient texts, including the Bible, Homer’s Iliad and Odyssey, and Hesiod’s Works and Days.

 The Italian astronomer, physicist and engineer Galileo Galilei was the first to observe the stars of M45 in a telescope.
-He found that the cluster contained a great number of stars that were too faint to be visible to the naked eye.
+He found that the cluster contained a great number of stars that were too faint to be visible to the unaided eye.
 Galilei published his observations and a sketch of the Pleiades in March 1610.
 The sketch depicted 36 stars.

 The French astronomer Edme-Sébastien Jeaurat drew a map of 64 cluster members in 1782 and published it in 1786.